zenml-io/zenml/docs/book/component-gallery/artifact-stores/custom.md

 zenml artifact-store flavor register <path.to.MyArtifactStoreFlavor>
 ```

-For example, your flavor class `MyArtifactStoreFlavor` is defined in `flavors/my_flavor.py`,
+For example, if your flavor class `MyArtifactStoreFlavor` is defined in `flavors/my_flavor.py`,
 you'd register it by doing:

 ```shell